-Missed Exam Procedure Year 7 - 10 Students Year 11 and 12 Student 1.
-The class teacher has a responsibility to notify the parent/caregiver of any student who has missed an exam.
-A written statement signed by a parent/guardian, or a medical certificate that explains why the student has been absent from the scheduled assessment task, must be provided by the student.
-1. The Head of Department has a responsibility to notify the parent/caregiver of any student who has missed an exam.
-A written statement signed by a parent/guardian, or a medical certificate that explains why the student has been absent from the scheduled assessment task, must be provided by the student to the Deputy Principal of Senior Schooling.
-2. The class teacher has a responsibility to notify the relevant Head of Department of the names of students who have not completed end of semester / unit examination tasks and discusses when the assessment task is to be rescheduled.
-2. Once a medical certificate or written statement is provided to the Deputy Principal, a time will then be negotiated to complete the missed exam.
-This should be as soon as possible after the missed exam.
-3. If a student is absent for a practical exam, the Head of Department will determine the possibility of an alternative examination session.
-If no session is possible, an alternative assessment task will be set by the Head of Department.
-4. If a known absence, the student must contact the school prior to the examination block.
-3. If a student is absent for a practical exam, the Deputy Principal will liaise with the Head of Department to determine the possibility of an alternative examination session.
-If no session is possible, an alternative assessment task will be set by the Head of Department.
-4. If a known absence, the student must contact the school prior to the examination block.
+Missed Examination Procedure Year 7 - 10 Students Year 11 and 12 Students Step 1: The class teacher has a responsibility to notify the parent/caregiver of any student who has missed an examination.
+A written statement signed by a parent/caregiver, or a medical certificate that explains why the student has been absent from the scheduled assessment task, must be provided by the student.
+Step 1: The Head of Department has a responsibility to notify the parent/caregiver of any student who has missed an examination.
+A written statement signed by a parent/caregiver, or a medical certificate that explains why the student has been absent from the scheduled assessment task, must be provided by the student to the Deputy Principal of Senior Schooling.
+Step 2: The class teacher has a responsibility to notify the relevant Head of Department of the names of students who have not completed an examination and discuss when the assessment task is to be rescheduled.
+This should be as soon as possible after the missed examination.
+Step 2: Once a medical certificate or written statement is provided to the Deputy Principal, a time will then be negotiated to complete the missed examination.
+This should be as soon as possible after the missed examination.
+Step 3: If a student is absent for a practical or group assessment task, the Head of Department will determine the possibility of an alternative examination session.
+If no session is possible, an alternative assessment task may be set by the Head of Department.
+Step 3: If a student is absent for a practical or group assessment task, the Deputy Principal will liaise with the Head of Department to determine the possibility of an alternative examination session.
+If no session is possible, an alternative assessment task may be set by the Head of Department.